 Resistance is Futile?

-With any migrant situation, assimilation is as Star Trek's the Borg would say, 'inevitable'.
+With any migrant situation, assimilation is as Star Trek's the Borg would say, 'inevitable.'
 It is forced not by humans but by time itself, and takes generations, if done right.
 The difficulty will be with each proceeding generation watching their inheritors change and redefine what they knew as their religion, community, and values.
-Some may even turn away from it outright, such as Mia Khalifa, a Lebanese pornstar who was rejected by her family back home for her lifestyle choice when she came to the U.S., and how she in turn rejected her native culture because of constraint she now saw it as.
+Some may even turn away from it outright, such as Mia Khalifa, a Lebanese pornstar who was rejected by her family back home for her lifestyle choice when she came to the U.S., and how she in turn rejected her native culture because of constraint she saw it as.

 A balance needs to be struck where everyone is respected and grievances can be aired peacefully and considered.
 Because without that, assimilation and migration will be what it has mostly been through human history: very bloody.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.

 Peng Hong on May 26, 2016: